KHOU: Notable former on-air staff

+Criticism

+On November 24, 2022, KHOU was criticized for interrupting a Thanksgiving Day game between the Buffalo Bills and the Detroit Lions for a tornado warning with 23 seconds left in the game, causing viewers to miss a last second game-winning field goal by the Bills.
+The station did not incorporate a picture-in-picture treatment or split-screen format for viewers in Houston to continue watching the game while the weather report was issued.
+KHOU made no public apology for the interruption incident.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+KHOU's transmitter is located near Missouri City, in unincorporated northeastern Fort Bend County.
+The station's signal is multiplexed:

 On September 26, 2011, KHOU began broadcasting Bounce TV on its second digital subchannel (which originally launched as a quasi-independent station) upon the network's launch.
 The station had previously signed on to carry the .2 Network on one of its digital subchannels, although .2 Network never debuted.
 In 2015, the station began carrying programming from the Justice Network on its third digital subchannel.
-Quest was added to the fourth digital subchannel on January 16, 2018 and was changed to a simulcast of sister station KTBU after that station switched to the network on March 27, 2020; as of April 5, 2021, the fourth digital subchannel is affiliated with Twist.
-The fifth digital subchannel, Circle, which is 50 percent owned by Gray Television with the other half owned by a subsidiary of Ryman Hospitality Properties' Opry Entertainment Group, debuted with the network on January 1, 2020.
+Quest was added to the fourth digital subchannel on January 16, 2018, and was changed to a simulcast of sister station KTBU after that station switched to the network on March 27, 2020; in February 2021, the fourth digital subchannel became an affiliate of Twist.
+The fifth digital subchannel, Circle, which was 50 percent owned by Gray Television with the other half owned by a subsidiary of Ryman Hospitality Properties' Opry Entertainment Group, debuted with the network on January 1, 2020.
 Bounce TV moved to KPXB-DT2 in January 2022.
+Twist and Circle were both removed on December 31, 2023; the former was discontinued by Tegna, while the latter transitioned into a free ad-supported streaming television (FAST) operation.
+The fourth digital subchannel became an affiliate of Sinclair Broadcast Group's Comet network in February 2024.